What is an Economics Professor?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Types of Economics Professor Jobs

 - Economics Instructor

 Job Outlook for Economics Professors

-In 2016, there was an estimated number of 16,500 jobs in the United States for Economics Professor.
+In the United States, there were 16,500 jobs for Economics Professor in 2016.
 New jobs are being produced at a rate of 10.9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Economics Professor by 2026.
-The BLS estimates 1,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.